cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 all low-order points on both the curve and the twist on the neutral element.
 Corresponding test vectors are provided in the appendix.

+The procedures from the section dealing with the case of idealized group abstractions rely on the property that both, field order q and group order p MUST BE close to a power of two.
+For a detailed discussion see {{CPacePaper}}, Appendix E.

 Elements received from a peer MUST be checked by a proper implementation of the scalar_mult_vfy methods.
 Failure to properly validate group elements can lead to trivial attacks.

 Secret scalars ya and yb MUST NOT be reused.
-Session id values sid SHOULD NOT be
+Session id values sid SHOULD NOT be reused.

 CPace was not originally meant to be used in conjunction with servers supporting several users and, thus several different username/password pairs.
 As such it does not provide mechanisms for agreeing on salt values which are required